eleamach/DevOps/README.md

 **2-1 What are testcontainers?**
 They simply are java libraries that allow you to run a bunch of docker containers while testing.

+**2-2 Document main.yml**

+**For what purpose do we need to push docker images?**
+So that the version we push is always the same as the one on docker.